-- Go to the Configuration Templates page (Devices > Templates or Registry > Devices > Templates in the SL1 classic user interface). - 2.
-Locate the "VMware vSphere Template" and click its wrench icon ().
+- 1. Go to the Configuration Templates page (Registry > Devices > Templates). - 2.
+Locate the "VMware vSphere Template" and click its wrench icon ( ).
 The Device Template Editor page appears. - 3.
 Click the [Dyn Apps] tab.
 The Editing Dynamic Application Subtemplates page appears. - 4.
 Complete the following fields:

 - Template Name.
 Type a new name for the device template. - Credentials.
-Select the SOAP/XML credential that you created for VMware.
+Select the SOAP/XML credential that you created for VMware. - 5.
+Click the next Dynamic Application listed in the Subtemplate Selection section on the left side of the page and then select the VMware SOAP/XML credential in the Credentials field.

-- 5. Click the next Dynamic Application listed in the Subtemplate Selection section on the left side of the page and then select the VMware SOAP/XML credential in the Credentials field. - 6.
-Repeat step 5 until the you have selected the VMware SOAP/XML credential in the Credentials field for all of the Dynamic Applications listed in the Subtemplate Selection section. - 7.
+- 6. Repeat step 5 until the you have selected the VMware SOAP/XML credential in the Credentials field for all of the Dynamic Applications listed in the Subtemplate Selection section. - 7.
 Click [Save As].